 <blocklet>

-Blocks of Macro Language code defined with <blocklet>
+Blocks of Macro Language code defined with <blocklet> allow for

 parameterized variables and block-control forms without defining a named block.